flenniken/collections/docs/overviews.md

 different resolutions.

 Each collection consists 8, 10, 12, 14, or 16 full resolution jpg
-files at their original aspect ratio.
+images at their original aspect ratio.
 Each image has an associated square 480 x 480 pixel jpg thumbnail.
-The collection images are stored in the image folder.
+The collection images are stored in the image folder along with their json, and html pages.

 Shown below are the first collection's image files.
 Each file is named after its collection "c1" in this case.
 The full resolution